Our projects

 • NHMRC - BUBs Quit Study: clinical Midwife Specialist to assist pregnant women to quit smoking using counselling and embedded technology

-• NHMRC - Centre for Research Excellence in Digital Health
+• NHMRC - Centre for Research Excellence Precision diagnosis for anxiety and depression

 • NHMRC - Efficacy and economic benefits of a psychosocial intervention to improve quality of life in an anxious and/or depressed older adult population